 Yes, the project will see growth in student employment from approximately the 200 student employees, to approximately 375-400 student employees when completed.

-The current Student Recreation Center is just over 20 years old and opened in 1992.
+The current Student Recreation Center opened in 1992.

 Sometimes I just need to have a meeting at UREC for a short period of time.
 Will there be any short-term parking available?